Frequently Asked Questions

 Yes.
 KTC physicians are serving in a consulting capacity to provide this procedure.
 In some cases, patients may choose to see one of our doctors in his/her private practice.
 But in most cases, people will continue with either their primary psychiatrist or primary care doctor, and are highly encouraged to either begin or continue talking with a therapist.

-Typically, it will take just 1 or 2 infusions to know if ketamine will help you.
-If you are having positive results, it is recommended to have 6 total infusions within the first 2 weeks.
-After that, maintenance (booster) infusions may be scheduled to maintain response.
+Typically, it will take just 1 or 2 infusions to know if ketamine will help you, though sometimes response may be more delayed.
+After an initial series of 6 treatments, maintenance (booster) infusions may be scheduled to maintain response.
 The total length of treatment is highly dependent on each individual’s unique circumstances.

 A single infusion typically lasts anywhere from a couple of days up to 1-2 weeks.
 A series of 6 infusions may last anywhere from weeks to months, and often a single booster infusion when effects are wearing off can restore response.
 For those who have not had long-standing chronic depression, it may last much longer than that.